devinit/datahub/README.md

 --------
 - module resolution is handled by babel not webpack this is a next.js constraint
-- storybook has its own webpack config file you may need to update if required
+- storybook has its own webpack config file you may need to update it where required
 - Advised to use any modern linux OS or MacOS
 - Advised to use NodeJs 7 and above